Updated: Feb 12

 Snippets.
 These are boxes of information appearing at the top of a search result for example, a featured paragraph, table or list.
 (Treat has had alot of success landing featured snippets for our customers.)

 Local Pack.
 This is a feature that appears on the first page of results for any search query with a local intent.
 It features a map of business locations along with listings for three businesses relevant to a particular search - critical for boosting local businesses in Torbay.
+Check out our Ultimate Guide to Local SEO here.

 Universal Results.
 These are simply images and video results that pop to the top of the search results page, for example from Google Images or YouTube.